edsu/inkdroid.org/_posts/2019-09-13-heartbeat.md

 > If you're using the filter feature of the Streaming API, you'll be streamed Y tweets per "streaming second" that match your criteria, where Y tweets can never exceed 1% of X public tweets in the firehose during that same "streaming second."
 If there are more tweets that would match your criteria, you'll be streamed a rate limit message indicating how many tweets fell outside of 1%.

 Whether this legend is still true or not we can be sure that an event like the Democratic Presidential Debate will trigger any rate limits that might exist.
-Sure enough, when I sifted through my collected data and graphed the tweets-per-minute I found that the rate rose to about 6,000 tweets per minute and then got throttled for the duration of the debate:
+Sure enough, when I sifted through my collected data and graphed the tweets-per-minute I found that the rate rose to about 3,000 tweets per minute and then got throttled for the duration of the debate:

 <img class="img-responsive" src="/images/demdebate-tweets.png">

-You can also see a short around 2AM UTC when Twitter closed the filter stream connection, and twarc dutifully reopened it immediately.
+You can also see a short drop around 2AM UTC when Twitter closed the filter stream connection, and twarc dutifully reopened it immediately.
 Some additional tweets were dropped on the floor when this happened.

 Twitter's [status/filter](https://developer.twitter.com/en/docs/tweets/filter-realtime/api-reference/post-statuses-filter.html) API endpoint actually will emit [Limit Notices](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/streaming-message-types) which are delivered right along with the tweets on the stream, and indicate how many tweets were undelivered.